 - Consider using a property management company.
 As a landlord you will be responsible for repairs and maintenance.
 Be sure to have savings available for unexpected repairs.
 And while you may enjoy being handy, you may not want an emergency plumbing phone call at 2am.
 For a well-earned fee, property managers will find tenants, collect rent, and handle emergencies.

 - You are responsible for the mortgage payment, even if you don’t have tenants right away.
 You may want to project a vacancy factor of as much as 25% – because over time tenants will come and go.
-It may take a while to rent out a just-vacated unit – especially if it needs substantial repairs or rehabbing, reducing your income.
+It may take a while to rent out a just-vacated unit – especially if it needs substantial repairs or rehabbing, thus reducing your income.

 - It is a good idea to start small.
 Purchasing a modestly priced 1-unit property can help you determine if owning rental property is for you.
 Repairs and maintenance can present a challenge, but tenants present their own challenges.